-The MISO Resource Adequacy Construct, specified in Module E-1 of its Tariff, 116 contains the Resource Adequacy Requirements ("RAR") that require LSEs in the MISO region to procure sufficient Planning Resources to meet their anticipated peak demand, plus a planning reserve margin ("PRM")117 for the Delivery Year.
+The MISO Resource Adequacy Construct, specified in Module E-1 of its Tariff, 119 contains the Resource Adequacy Requirements ("RAR") that require LSEs in the MISO region to procure sufficient Planning Resources to meet their anticipated peak demand, plus a planning reserve margin ("PRM")120 for the Delivery Year.
 An LSE's total resource adequacy obligation is referred to as the Planning Reserve Margin Requirement ("PRMR").
 On June 11, 2012, FERC conditionally approved MISO's proposal to enhance its RAR by establishing an annual construct based upon meeting reliability requirements on a locational basis, including the use of an annual Planning Resource Auction or PRA.
 MISO implemented the Module E-1 RAR, which became fully effective on June 1, 2013.

 Recently, on December 15, 2017 MISO filed with FERC the currently effective provisions of its Tariff governing resource adequacy in MISO, informing FERC that their filing did not change any of the current Tariff provisions regarding MISO's resource adequacy requirements, and requesting that FERC reaffirm that these provisions are just and reasonable.
-On February 28, 2018, FERC issued an order accepting MISO's filing.
-Independent Market Monitor ("IMM"), however, asserted that "it does not believe that the Auction outcomes have been just and reasonable because the prices produced through the Auction have departed from any reasonable measure of an efficient capacity price level."
-The MISO IMM further stated that "it expects prices
+121 On February 28, 2018, FERC issued an order accepting MISO's filing.
+122 MISO's Independent Market Monitor ("IMM"), however, asserted that "it does not believe that the Auction outcomes have been just and reasonable because the prices produced through the Auction have departed from any

-115 2018-2019 is the latest Delivery Year for which the Final Zonal Net Load Price has been calculated.
+118 2018-2019 is the latest Delivery Year for which the Final Zonal Net Load Price has been calculated.
 It will be calculated for future Delivery Years as the start of the year approaches.

-116 Under the MISO Tariff Module E-2 outlines, the RAR compliance obligations for a new LSE during a transitional period until the new LSE's assets can be included in the full annual RAR process in accordance with Module E-1.
+119 Under the MISO Tariff Module E-2 outlines, the RAR compliance obligations for a new LSE during a transitional period until the new LSE's assets can be included in the full annual RAR process in accordance with Module E-1.

-117 The PRM (or target reserve margin) is determined by MISO, based on a Loss of Load Expectation ("LOLE") of one day in ten years, or state-specific standards.
+120 The PRM (or target reserve margin) is determined by MISO, based on a Loss of Load Expectation ("LOLE") of one day in ten years, or state-specific standards.
 If a state regulatory body establishes a minimum PRM for the LSEs under its jurisdiction, then that state-set PRM would be adopted by MISO for jurisdictional LSEs in such state.